cryptiumlabs/juvix/doc/reference/src/frontend/features/do-notation.md

-do notation a la Idris
+do notation a la Idris/Haskell